octoherd/cli/README.md

                                   ot set.                                               [string]
   -R, --octoherd-repos            One or multiple repositories in the form of 'repo-owner/repo-n
                                   ame'. 'repo-owner/*' will find all repositories for one owner.
                                    '*' will find all repositories the user has access to.
-Will p rompt for repositories if not set.                     [array] --octoherd-cache            Cache responses for debugging.
+                                  To exclude a repository use '!repo-owner/repo'.
+Will prompt for repositories if not set.                           [array]
+      --octoherd-cache            Cache responses for debugging.
 Creates a ./cache folder if fla g is set.
 Override by passing custom path             [string] --octoherd-debug            Show debug logs                     [boolean] [default: false]